diazgio/linkedin-skill-assessments-quizzes/android/android-quiz.md

 - [x] /mipmap
 - [ ] /launcher

 #### Q46.
-Which drawable definition allows you to achieve the shape below?
+Which of this drawable definition allows you to achieve the shape below?

 ![img](image/43.jpeg)